boyska/lyricseek/doc/source/status.rst

 ``get_lyrics`` seems to work, but still can't handle concurrency (nor process- nor thread-based).

-A plugin skeleton (with a short HOWTO in it) has been written and seems to work
+A plugin skeleton (with a short HOWTO in it) has been written and seems to work; it still misses some features, though.

 TODO:
 -----